 VisTrails is written in Python and uses the multiplatform Qt library for its user interface.
-The system is open source, released under the GPL 2.0 license.
-The pre-compiled versions for Windows, Mac OS X, and Linux come with an installer and several packages, including VTK, matplotlib, and Image Magick.
-Additional packages, including ones users have written, are also available, but you can easily add new packages using the VisTrails plug-in infrastructure.
+The system is available as open source, released under the GPL 2.0 license.
+The precompiled versions for Windows, Mac OS X, and Linux come with an installer and include several packages, including VTK, matplotlib, and Image Magick.
+Additional packages, including ones users have written, are also available, but you can easily add new packages using the VisTrails plugin infrastructure.
 Detailed instructions are available at our Web site.

-Interacting with visualizations.
-The images we generated so far correspond to simple, static workflows.
-To perform a more dynamic comparison between volume rendering and isosurfacing, we add a feedback loop into the workflow to let users adjust the visualization interactively.
-We thus build a new workflow that uses the isosurfacing and volume rendering algorithms simultaneously.
+and isosurfacing, we add a feedback loop into the workflow to let users adjust the visualization interactively.
+We build a new workflow that uses the isosurfacing and volume rendering algorithms simultaneously.
 We add a clipping plane into the volume visualization to assign the volume regions used for each algorithm.
 In addition, we use a point on the plane to define axis-aligned slices of the volume that we display in distinct spreadsheet cells.
 The pipeline interactively updates these slices along with the plane during user interactions.
 Figure 4 shows the resulting visualizations along with the complex dynamic workflow required to produce them.